bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

   The Bigraph Framework adds specific behavior superimposed upon this meta model.
 Meaning, the implementation-specific details are kept out from the metamodel.

-## Project Configuration
+## Installation & Setup

 > All parts of Bigraph Framework are available from the [Central Repository](https://central.sonatype.com/).

-> See also <a href="#Building-the-Framework-from-Source">Building from Source</a> if you want to build the source by yourself and host them in your Maven local repository.
+> See also [Building from Source](etc/Development-and-Deployment.md#building-the-framework-from-source) if you want to build the source by yourself and host them in your Maven local repository.

 ### Requirements